betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 * Revision control: Subversion to GitHub
 * Issue tracking: Redmine to GitHub Issues
 * Documentation: OpenOffice to Sphinx+ReadTheDocs
-* Other Misc.
-Refreshments Completed and Planned
+* Other Refreshments Completed and Planned

-### Wrangling binary content: Subversion to GitHub Large File Support (LFS)
+### Wrangling binary content
 Due to lack of hosting alternatives, the VisIt team wound up having to use its Subversion repo as a sort of internet-wide, world-readable shared file space including a lot of large binary files such as pre-built release binaries and tar files, PowerPoint presentations, data ensembles used in tutorials, etc. These